MystenLabs/narwhal/benchmark/README.md

 * `sync_retry_nodes`: Determine with how many nodes to sync when re-trying to send sync-request.
 These nodes are picked at random from the committee.
 * `batch_size`: The preferred batch size.
 The workers seal a batch of transactions when it reaches this size.
 Denominated in bytes.
 * `max_batch_delay`: The delay after which the workers seal a batch of transactions, even if `max_batch_size` is not reached.
 Denominated in ms.
+* `max_header_round_offset`: The maximum acceptable difference between the local round value and a received header's, assuming that the header round value is higher.

 ### Run the benchmark
 Once you specified both `bench_params` and `node_params` as desired, run: